mearashadowfax/OpenStove/src/content/recipes/pasta-with-pesto.md

 recipeNotes:
   [
-    "You can replace the penne with any pasta of your choice, like spaghetti, fusilli, or farfalle.", "Pesto: If you have fresh basil, you can make your own homemade pesto.", "Sun-Dried Tomatoes: If using sun-dried tomatoes not packed in oil, rehydrate them in warm water for about 20 minutes before using.", ]
+    "You can use any pasta of your choice, like spaghetti, fusilli, or farfalle.
+Note that cooking times may vary with different pasta shapes; please adjust accordingly.", "Pesto: If you have fresh basil, you can make your own homemade pesto.", "Sun-Dried Tomatoes: If using sun-dried tomatoes not packed in oil, rehydrate them in warm water for about 20 minutes before using.", ]

 tags: ["pasta", "pesto", "cauliflower"]

-slug: penne-pasta-with-pesto
+slug: pasta-with-pesto
 ---